gofynd/fdk-client-golang/documentation/APPLICATION.md

 Success.
 Returns the status of payment.
-Check the example shown below or refer `cardDetailsResponseSchema` for more details.
+Check the example shown below or refer `CardDetailsResponseSchema` for more details.

-Schema: `cardDetailsResponse`
+Schema: `CardDetailsResponse`